shumbertson/SRHInformativeLabel/README.md

 # SRHInformativeLabel

-This is an Umbraco property editor that can be configured to provide info to content authors.
+This is an Umbraco property editor that can be configured to provide info to content authors. <br/>
+Version History: <br/>
-Use v0 for Umbraco 7.
+Use v0 for Umbraco 7.<br/>
 Use v1 for Umbraco 8.

 ## Setup